 This model applies the FAA's National Aerospace Forecast FY 2021-2041 growth rates for each aircraft type to the Airport's existing fleet mix and projects out for the 20-year planning period.
 The linear projection assumes steady growth that does not change year-over-year during the 20-year forecast.
-The models accounts for growth differences between aircraft types by weighting rates with the Airport's fleet mix distribution.
+The model accounts for growth differences between aircraft types by weighting rates with the Airport's fleet mix distribution.
 Aircraft types were summed to get total projected counts for each forecast year.
 The model assumes that the Airport's based aircraft fleet will grow in parallel to the national fleet.
 The model results in an average annual growth rate of 0.2%.
+A breakdown of the individual aircraft types and the combined projected totals over the planning period are presented in Table 3-14.